Yerima18/Library-management-system/README.md

 # Library-management-system
-This is a library management in C-Programming language feel free to use my codes
+This is a library management in C-Programming language.